Saturday, August 26, 2017

 Stagecoach by John Ford ★★★★

-This iconic 1939 black and white western by the legendary American director John Ford is one of the most influential films of all time.
-Orson Welles -a legendary filmmaker in his own right- stated that Stagecoach is a perfect blueprint for making a good movie and that watching it is like going to film school.
-Welles even claimed to have watched Stagecoach more than 40 times in preparation for his own masterpiece Citizen Kane (1941), which came out two years after Stagecoach.
+The iconic 1939 black and white western Stagecoach by the legendary American director John Ford is one of the most influential films of all time.
+Orson Welles -a legendary filmmaker in his own right- once stated that Stagecoach is a perfect blueprint for making a good movie and that watching it is like going to film school.
+Reportedly, Welles watched Stagecoach about 40 times in preparation for his own (even more influential) masterpiece Citizen Kane (1941): Welles' brilliant directorial film debut, released two years after Stagecoach.

 Adventurous